Get Heat Pump Quotes

 Key features:

-Daikin is one of the most popular heating-and-cooling product brands in the UK — they’ve been in operation for almost a century, and they have a long-standing tradition of high-quality, cutting-edge solution.
+Daikin is one of the most popular heating and cooling product brands in the UK — they’ve been in operation for almost a century, and they have a long-standing tradition as a high-quality, cutting-edge solution.

-The Daikin Altherma 3 series is currently their most popular solution among the company’s air source heat pumps.
-The Altherma 3 R is the low-temperature version, but there’s an equally great Altherma 3 H HT that’s more compatible with older central heating systems.
-The output of the units varies between 4kw and 18kw, so there’s a model for any kind of property.
+The Daikin Altherma 3 series is currently the company’s most popular indoor climate solution among the company’s air source heat pumps.
+The Altherma 3 R is a low-temperature version, and the Altherma 3 H HT is more compatible with older central heating systems.
+The output of these units varies between 4kw and 18kw, which means there’s a model available to suit any kind of property.

 Nibe F2040